Did You Know?

 In the late 1920's, during an in-house baseball tournament, Rex Schneider entered a team called "Prof Schneider's Battling Lions."
 This is the first hint that someday Luther teams would be known as the Lions.

 The gym officially opened July 8, 1951.
 The Sunday afternoon celebration, attended by 1,500 people, featured speeches followed by an evening celebration with another 1,500 people in attendance to hear the Luther Choir and the RCMP Band.

 About Luther College

 Luther College High School is a historical independent school offering exceptional secondary education for students in grades 9 to 12.
-Luther College is a member of the Canadian Accredited Independent Schools (CAIS) network and offers the International Baccalaureate (IB) programme.
-Luther offers a strong liberal arts curriculum that develops critical thinking and inquiry skills.
+Luther College offers the International Baccalaureate (IB) programme and a strong liberal arts curriculum that develops critical thinking and inquiry skills.
 Our motto, “Quality education in a Christian context” refers to the education of the whole person.
 The school enjoys a reputation for excellence in academics, but also for superb athletics, fine arts and co-curricular programming with a dedicated teaching staff who challenges students to excel and discover their gifts.
 Luther College employees are part of a diverse yet tightly-woven community of students, parents, teachers, staff and alumni.